 The Made in the Shade series includes R. atlanticum cultivars such as ‘My Mary’ and ‘Rosy Cheeks.’

 Native to Florida and Georgia, common names include Florida flame or the honeysuckle, orange, or Southern yellow azalea.

 R. austrinum is a large deciduous shrub with fiery and fragrant orange or yellow flowers that bloom in early March to mid-April.
-Plants are hardy in Zones 6-10.
+Plants are hardy in Zones 6 to 10.

 The Aromi series offers a cross of select Exbury hybrids with R. austrinum.

 Also called mountain or Piedmont azalea, or Florida pinkster, R. canescens is native to the southeastern US.

 A large deciduous shrub with delicate, fragrant flowers of pink to peach, flower buds open from mid-March to the end of April, and plants are hardy in Zones 5 to 9.

 ‘Varnadoe’s Apricot,’ ‘Varnadoe’s Snow White,’ and ‘Snowbird’ are R. canescens hybrids.